vinceimbat/vinceimbat/content/thoughts/2023 annual report.md

 The biggest highlight of the month was, of course, my preparation and attendance to the [[anww20|ANWW20]].
 Through this, I experienced preparing a presentation and delivering it to a group.
 I also experienced receiving close, practical feedback on my work.
 I also made new friends from my co-fellows and panelists.
 I particularly enjoyed my chats with [[elio garcia|Elio Garcia]], [[vincenz serrano|Vincenz Serrano]], [[thoughts/jhoanna lynn cruz|Jhoanna Lynn Cruz]], [[junley lazaga|Junley Lazaga]], and [[thoughts/eli guieb|Eli Guieb]].
 At the graduation ceremony, I also got the chance to read [[translations/isang tahanang tatawagin nating bukas|Isang Tahanang Tatawagin Nating Bukas]].

 This month, like most months, was an opportunity to enrich relationships.
 Before leaving for Ateneo, Lea and I bonded with Bevs and Embi, who shared that he also came from a pastor's family.
 Before checking in at Ateneo, I met with [[louise far|Louise Far]] with whom I exchanged life stories and insights.
-She also gave me a copy of her book [[literature/inahan sa sugilanon by louise far|Inahan sa Sugilanon]].
+She also gave me a copy of her book [[inahan sa sugilanon far|Inahan sa Sugilanon]].
 After checking in at Ateneo and having dinner with my co-fellows, I walked with Maui, Yano, and Ron around UP Oval then went to the University Hotel.

 After ANWW20, I went back to Pangasinan to attend Bernice's wedding.
 I travelled with Lea and I introduced her to my extended family.
 After Lea left, I went back to Cablong and met Kitkat for the first time.
 Later, I met Ate Li and family for the first time in 10 years (?) then we had dinner at Naro Cafe.